fabandmina/fabandmina.github.io/content/_index.en.md

 # Fab and Mina: Travel with us
 {{< param introduction >}}

+#
+Our next project is to cross Eurasia by tandem bicycle from West to East.
+It will take about two years.

 {{< last-article >}}

 ## Who are Fab and Mina?
 We are a married couple that made travelling their lifestyle.